 Currently, Amtrak operates 12 daily Pacific Surfliner roundtrips between San Diego and Los Angeles.
 Of those, five daily roundtrips (the 700-series trains) extend north of Los Angeles to serve Santa Barbara and Goleta, with two of those roundtrips extending further north to serve San Luis Obispo.
-Dedicated Amtrak Thruway bus connections supplement the train service on the LOSSAN rail corridor by providing transportation to and from Santa Barbara and San Luis Obispo and points north along the Central Coast to Oakland, as well as transportation between Fullerton and points east to the Coachella Valley.
+Dedicated Amtrak Thruway bus connections supplement the train service on the LOSSAN rail corridor by providing transportation to and from Santa Barbara and San Luis Obispo and points north along the Central Coast to Oakland to connect with the Capitol Corridor, as well as transportation between Fullerton and points east to the Coachella Valley, and between Los Angeles and Bakersfield to connect with the San Joaquins Corridor.

 The ability to expand Pacific Surfliner service is constrained due to both equipment availability as well as existing access and shared-use agreements with the host railroads on which the Pacific Surfliner operates.
 On the 351-mile LOSSAN rail corridor, the Pacific Surfliner operates over four host railroads that include UPRR, Metrolink, BNSF, and NCTD.
 Service expansion along the UPRR and BNSF is based on specific capital investments identified by the host railroad to allow for increased capacity.
-The extent of capital investment required to increase service, is a major reason why, over the past 20 years, only one new roundtrip has been added to the service.
+The extent of capital investment required to increase service Pacific Surfliner is a major reason why, over the past 20 years, only one new roundtrip has been added to the service.
 The largest capacity constraint to adding service has been the completion of a third main track along the BNSF between Los Angeles and Fullerton.
 This final capital improvement is scheduled to be complete in the fourth quarter of FY 2018-19.
 With the completion of this major capacity enhancement, additional roundtrips to increase the frequency of service between Los Angeles and San Diego are the near-term focus of service expansions for the Pacific Surfliner.